carterax/crowdship/docs/Campaign.md

 ## Events

 ### CampaignDetailsModified
-No description
 > `Campaign`

 ### CampaignTokenChanged
-No description

 ### CampaignGoalTypeChange
-No description

 ### CampaignDeadlineExtended
-No description

 ### ContributionMade
-No description
 > `Contribution Events`

 ### ContributionWithdrawn
-No description

 ### RequestAdded
-No description
 > `Request Events`

 ### RequestComplete
-No description

 ### RewardCreated
-No description
 > `Reward Events`

 ### RewardModified
-No description

 ### RewardDestroyed
-No description

 ### CampaignApprovalRequest
-No description

 ### ContributionWithReward
-No description
 > `Rwardee Events`

 ### Voted
-No description
 > `Vote Events`

 ### CampaignStateChange
-No description
 > `Campaign State Events`